TGNYC/Battleship/README.md

 ### Sending Emotes

 During the game, you can send your opponent emotes.
 To do this, click on one of the emotes on the right.
 The emotes are displayed in the middle of the screen, some of them will also play a sound.
 To hide the displayed emotes simply click on them.
+In order to prevent spamming you can only send an emote every five seconds.

 ![emote](./assets/screenshots/emote.png?raw=true)